kiki-kanri/nuxt3-template/README.md

 # Base nuxt3 template

-This is a basic nuxt3 template with some modules and plugins.
+This is a basic nuxt3 template with some modules and packages installed and common settings used.

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.